suri7897/RAG-Improvement-via-LoRA-Fine-Tuning/README.md

 # RAG Improvement via LoRA FineTuning

 >[!NOTE]
-This respiratory contains codes for Final project of 'Natural Language Processing` Course.
+This respiratory contains codes for Final project of 'Natural Language Processing` Course (2025-1), and instructed by Prof. [Seung-Hoon Na](nash@unist.ac.kr) in UNIST.
 Almost every code for this project is given as skeleton code.

 ## Overview